-Removing Eyelash Extensions at Home: How to Do It Without Damage
+Removing Eyelash Extensions at Home?
+How to Do It Without Lash Loss

 Removing eyelash extensions properly can be just as important as putting them on in the first place!
 ‘Cause the truth is – no matter how beautiful your lash extensions were at first, there’s going to come a time when they look kinda awkward.